-Ise Jingu Shrine, Geku first and then Naiku
+Ise Jingu Shrine, Geku First and Then Naiku

 Ise Jingu Shinto Shrine (伊勢神宮), officially called “Jingu” consists of 125 Shinto shrines.
 Crossing the Uji Bridge over the Isuzu River at the entrance of a main shrine, “Kotaijingu” (Naiku), you are in a sacred world where the deities dwell.
 As you walk the pea gravel approach along the giant cedar trees, you may feel the awe of the sanctuary.
 1,500 rituals are conducted annually to pray for the prosperity and peace of the Imperial Family, people, and the world.
 The two main shrines, “Kotaijingu” (known well as Naiku) is dedicated to Amaterasu-Omikami, the ancestral deity of the present Imperial family, and “Toyo’uke-daijingu” (known well as Geku) is dedicated to Toyo’uke-no-Omikami deity.
 Toyo’uke-no-Okami was summoned to Jingu from Tanba province, a northern area of Kyoto prefecture, to provide companionship and serve sacred food to Amaterasu-Omikami according to ”Kojiki (Records of Ancient Matters)” and ”Nihonshoki (The Chronicles of Japan)”.
 From ancient days, "Geku first and then Naiku" is the common custom to pray to Jingu's deities.
 Are there any reasons for this custom?
 It is not clear yet.
 But it seemed to be based on Inyo Gogyo theory to provide crops (offerings) to Amaterasu-Omikami through Toyo’uke-no-Omikami.
 Let’s see its story.

-Upon the fall of Baekje (one of the ancient countries in the Korean peninsula) after being attacked by Shilla (another country in the Korean peninsula) and Tang dynasty in 660, a large number of Baekje’s refugees fled to Japan.
+Upon the fall of Baekje (one of the ancient countries in the Korean peninsula) after being attacked by Shilla (another country in the Korean peninsula) and the Tang dynasty in 660, a large number of Baekje’s refugees fled to Japan.
 Some of them brought the Yin-Yang Wu-Hsing theory.
 According to it, "Taiitsu (Polaris)” governs the world (or north, south, east, and west and also up and down) by riding a specific vehicle or Triones in space.
 Polaris does not move at all, instead, it stays in the same position in the northern sky.
-On the other hand, Triones circles 360 degrees per day around Polaris, and its ladle move in twelve orientations per year.
+On the other hand, Triones circles 360 degrees per day around Polaris and its ladle moves in twelve orientations per year.

-Prayers reach Toyo’uke-no-Omikami, then Amaterasu-Omikami
+Prayers Reach Toyo’uke-no-Omikami, Then Amaterasu-Omikami

 Knowing Inyo Gogyo’s theory, the 40th Emperor Tenmu (? ~686, 天武天皇) evolved it and attempted to deify the position of Emperor.
 For this, he transformed the Ise Jingu Shrine by integrating the heavens.
 That is, synchronizes his ancestral deity, Amaterasu-Omikami with Taiitsu (Polaris) and invites Toyo’uke-no-Omikami from Tanba province as Amaterasu’s specific vehicle (Triones).
 Kojiki and Nihonshoki introduce that “Amaterasu-Omikami says that it's difficult for me to stay at a spot, implying the necessity of my vehicle.
 It’s difficult for me to eat alone, implying the necessity of the deity of the crop.”
 Jingu’s most important Kanname-sai festival is held on October 15th-17th starting at 10 pm.
 At that time Triones is positioned on the northwest horizon and its ladle faces upwards onto the north, Taiitsu within reach.
 Shinto priests devote the Shinkoku (first crop of the year) to Triones (Toyo’uke-no-Omikami).
 Then Toyo’uke-no-Omikami devotes it to Taiitsu (Amaterasu-Omikami).
 This is one possible reason why it’s best to pray at “Geku first and then, Naiku”, otherwise, prayers do not reach Amaterasu-Omikami.
 (Reference:「隠された神々(Hidden Kami)」ISBN978-4-309-41330-3, Author=a folklorist, Hiroko Yoshino) [Note: This is NOT an official statement of Ise-Jingu.
 Now, the Kanname-sai festival begins at 10:00 p.m.]

-Three venerable and important "Sansetsu" festivals
+Three Venerable and Important "Sansetsu" Festivals

 The 'Sansetsu" three festivals (the above-mentioned Kanname-sai festival in October and Tsukinami festivals in June and December) are particularly venerable and important to the Jingu of the approximately 1,500 festivals held throughout the year.
 In the darkness of purity, offerings of new grain rice, rice cakes, and sacred sake, as well as other food from the sea and mountains, are served and offered twice, at 10 pm and 2 am to deities.
 Then Shinto priests pray for the prosperity of the imperial family and nation, a good harvest, and the peace of the people.